vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

-If the consumer agrees with the price and wishes to complete the order, use `walletManager.getAll` to list the available card choices.
-The consumer then chooses a payment card.
+Use `walletManager.getAll` to list the available card choices.
+If the consumer wishes to buy, they will select a payment card to use, and provide confirmation of ordering intent.

-At this point, we recommend using a "slide to buy" button to confirm purchase intent, while preserving the maximum ease of use.
+We recommend using a "slide to buy" button to confirm purchase intent, while preserving the maximum ease of use.